Abiatal Avelino: San Francisco Giants

 On August 31, 2018, the Yankees traded Avelino and minor-league RHP Juan De Paula to the San Francisco Giants in exchange for Andrew McCutchen.
 He played three games for the Sacramento River Cats of the Triple-A Pacific Coast League, and was promoted to the major leagues on September 4, where he played six games for the Giants.

 In 2019, Avelino played most of the season with Sacramento, with whom he batted .283/.315/.444 with 12 home runs, 17 stolen bases, and 62 RBIs in 473 at bats.
 He also had seven at bats for the Giants.
 He was designated for assignment on August 9, 2020.
 Avelino was released by the Giants organization on September 7.

 Chicago Cubs

 On November 20, 2020, Avelino signed a minor league contract with the Chicago Cubs organization where he was assigned to the Iowa Cubs.

 Los Angeles Dodgers

 On June 8, 2022, Avelino signed a minor league contract with the Los Angeles Dodgers organization.
-He played in Double-A with the Tulsa Drillers, appearing in 60 games and hitting .230/.288/.378 with 7 home runs, 26 RBI, and 9 stolen bases.
-He elected free agency following the season on November 10, 2022.
+He played in Double-A with the Tulsa Drillers, appearing in 60 games and hitting .230/.288/.378 with seven home runs, 26 RBI, and nine stolen bases.
+Avelino elected free agency following the season on November 10.

 Lexington Counter Clocks

 On March 14, 2023, Avelino signed with the Lexington Counter Clocks of the Atlantic League of Professional Baseball.
+Avelino played in 15 games for the club, hitting .238/.238/.254 with six RBI and five stolen bases.

+Hagerstown Flying Boxcars

+On March 1, 2024, Avelino signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+In 23 games for Hagerstown, he batted .230/.256/.322 with one home run, 10 RBI, and five stolen bases.
+Avelino was released by the team on May 31.

+Staten Island FerryHawks

+On June 7, 2024, Avelino signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 18 games for Staten Island, he hit .194/.267/.299 with two home runs, nine RBI, and three stolen bases.
+Avelino was released by the FerryHawks on July 1.

+Kansas City Monarchs

+On July 20, 2024, Avelino signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+He went 2–for–3 (.333) with two RBI in three games for the Monarchs before he was released on July 29.
+On August 7, Avelino re–signed with Kansas City.
+After posting a .292/.333/.375 slash line with one home run and 11 RBI over 23 games, Avelino was released again on August 31.